This site uses cookies.

 csv_data = pd.read_csv("input.csv", parse_dates=['Start Date', 'End Date'])

-Below, we're reading a CSV file with two columns, which we'll name colA and colB.
+Below, you're reading a CSV file with two columns named colA and colB.

 csv_data = pd.read_csv("input.csv", header=None, names=['colA', 'colB'])